flushwhy/Charterbotpy/README.md

 ## The best way to run
-Right now the quickest way to get started to is to run Native.
+Right now the quickest way to get started is to run Native.

 Just download the src files add a "token.txt" in the same folder has the "bot.py" file.